barnabyashford/2110743-notes-and-codes/notes/week3.md

 $$ Gain(S_{Sunny},Wind) = .970 - \left(\frac{2}{5}\right)1.0 - \left(\frac{3}{5}\right).918 = .019 $$

+This particular algorithm is called "ID3".

 ## Hypothesis Space Search by ID3

 <img width="477" alt="Screenshot 2568-03-02 at 07 34 09" src="https://github.com/user-attachments/assets/a5a45795-42dd-4ded-be9e-94e910a0661f" />

 - Hypothesis space is complete!
+(Our data and each point's label can be visualised in database-like table.)
   - Target function surely in there...
+(We will surely find the hypothesis we're looking for.)
 - Outputs a single hypothesis (which one?)
   - Can't play 20 questions...
 - No back tracking